 Scar tissue is a major problem especially when it comes to an elbow injury - causing your injury to become chronic, and taking months or even YEARS to completely heal!

 You can quickly minimize scar tissue growth and reduce risk of re-injury to your elbow muscles/tendons/ligaments by increasing blood flow and increasing the elasticity of soft tissue in the area.
 Both of these attributes when combined with a stretching plan will certainly help stem the rapid growth of scar tissue.
-Treating yourself with Deep Heat is the easiest and most effective way to achieve both an increase in flexibility/elasticity while also triggering the body to increase blood circulation to the area.
-If you want Deep Heat in your elbow at home, the optimal way to get this is through the use of an Elbow T•Shellz Wrap®.
-Treating yourself with the Elbow TShellz Wrap is the easiest and most effective home treatment medical device to accelerate your recovery, increase soft tissue elasticity and deal with stubborn scar tissue.
+Treating yourself with a T•Shellz Wrap® is the easiest and most effective way to achieve both an increase in flexibility/elasticity while also triggering the body to increase blood circulation to the area.
+Treating yourself with the Elbow TShellz Wrap is the easiest and most effective home treatment medical device to accelerate blood flow in the treatment area, increase soft tissue elasticity and deal with stubborn scar tissue.